umwics/wics-site-old/.github/ISSUE_TEMPLATE/co-op_profile_template.md

 ---
-title: "Co-Op Profile"
+title: "Co-op Profile"
 labels: co-op
 ---

-Update the [Co-Op page](http://cs.umanitoba.ca/~wics/co-op/) by adding a new profile for the company below:
+Update the [Co-op page](http://cs.umanitoba.ca/~wics/co-op/) by adding a new profile for the company below:

 ## [Company Name]